Statehood Day in Croatia – Dan državnosti

-Statehood Day (Dan državnosti) is a holiday that occurs every year on 25 June in Croatia to celebrate the country’s 1991 declaration of independence from Yugoslavia.
-Statehood Day is an official state holiday.
-As such, many residents enjoy a day off of work.
+Statehood Day called Dan državnosti is a Croatian national holiday that occurs every year on May 30.
+Croatia celebrates the country’s 1991 declaration of independence from Yugoslavia on this day.
+It is an official state holiday, and many residents enjoy a day off from work.

 The conflict in former Yugoslavia reached its peak in the spring of 1991.
 Croatia and Slovenia declared their sovereignty a year before and held the first free parliamentary elections.
-However, at that time, terms sovereignty and independence were not synonymous.
+However, the terms sovereignty and independence were not synonymous at that time.

 Croatia and Slovenia sought a peaceful way of breaking away from Yugoslavia.
 These two countries were interested in possibly creating a confederation of sovereign republics instead of one single nation.
 Meanwhile, there was a rebellion of Serbs in parts of Croatia.
 What remained of the federal government of Yugoslavia was completely paralyzed.